Understanding Your Reasoned Motivation – Your Why

 Your personal Why you do what you do depends on you and your needs.
 Why are you doing what you do?
 It may tie right back in to your Clear Objective of what you’re ultimately trying to achieve.

-My Clear Objective is to create a profitable business that utilizes talents, to inspire and empower others while providing me freedom in life to enjoy it.
-My Why is that I enjoy seeing others grow and succeed and I want to set a great example for my two boys.
+My Inspired Mission is to inspire and empower one hundred thousand entrepreneurs to thrive in life.
+My Why is that I aim to contribute to the improvement of society and believe when people have direction or feel valued they not only feel fulfilled themselves, they can inspire others in the process.
+I also want to set a great example for my two boys.
 In my case my Personal Why aligns with my Business Why.
 This is because my Personal Why includes offering value to the people I serve.
-I genuinely do what I do for the sake of providing values to others.
-This may be great for entrepreneurs who share similar values of helping making a difference in other’s lives.

 Leveraging Your Business’s Why for Marketing Your Business